 Before you start

 Be aware that even when enabling Smart Caching on system level, that each individual user can pause or disable the Smart Caching functionality on their system from within the Studio Desktop app or from the Smart Connection Preferences.
 In other words: enabling Smart Caching on system level does not guarantee that the feature is actually active for each user that is allowed to use it because the user may have paused or disabled it on their system.

-Configuration steps need to take place in Enterprise Server and optionally in Smart Connection and Content Station:
+Configuration steps need to take place in Enterprise Server and optionally in Smart Connection and Studio:

 - Enterprise Server: enabling Smart Caching on system level